sahellebusch/assemble-audit/ARCHITECTURE.md

 #### Domain Layer

 This layer houses the core _business_ logic, entities, and services.
 It is completely independent of frameworks, databases, or external systems.
+This is where the magic happens.

 **Key Components:**

-- **Entities:** Represent core concepts like `Audit`, and `LineItem`, or `Patient` (not a FHIR patient, but an abstraction).
+- **Entities:** Represent core concepts like `Audit`, and `LineItem`, or `Patient` (not a FHIR patient, but an internal abstraction).
 - **Domain Services:** Implement business logic, such as compliance validation and audit creation.

 #### Application Layer